 Click here to view lesson on gracieuniversity.com

-A surprise attack from behind is one of the most challenging attacks to overcome.
-In this lesson, we teach you how to defend when someone attempts to choke you or bear hug you from behind.
+If none of the Trap and Roll Escapes work, you can use this “emergency escape” to put the attacker in your guard.
+From there, you can use your guard techniques to conserve energy, and then escape or submit him when the opportunity arises.
 If we can wrap our sneaky arms around his neck, we have several reliable chokes that can help us end the fight.
-In this lesson, we will learn the Guillotine Choke for when the attacker lowers his head to tackle you.
+In this lesson we will learn the Guillotine Choke for when the attacker lowers his head to tackle you.

 View on GracieUniversity.com

-Guillotine Choke (Standing/Guard Pull):
+Guillotine Choke (Guard):

 View on GracieUniversity.com